ned14/outcome/doc/md/04-faq.md

 the conversion always feeds the exception's `what()` as the extended string description so no information is lost.

-\warning The extended information is stored in a global threadsafe ringbuffer.
+\warning The extended information is stored in a preallocated global threadsafe ringbuffer.
 It will get garbage collected at some point when the ring buffer wraps.
 The garbage collection is not synchronised with use of that data, so there is small chance that the extended data will get overwritten in mid use if you leave it too long between the error code being created and making use of its extended data.
 You